r0sace/OJC-Calculator/README.md

 # Onions, Jalapenos, Cilantro Calculator

 The OJC Calculator is a tool that combats inaccurate prepping by providing recipe dependent calculations of onions, jalapenos, and cilantro that can be used at any and all Chipotle locations.
+You can access this app by downloaded the executables in the repo's releases.

 <img src="https://im3.ezgif.com/tmp/ezgif-3-72822f3bf9.gif" alt="OJC" />